Finding a Top Financial Advisor Firm in Pittsburgh, Pennsylvania

-Fort Pitt Capital Group, LLC Investment Process
+Fort Pitt Capital Group Investment Strategy

 Fort Pitt Capital Group says that its top priority is ensuring that its clients' assets stay within their specified risk tolerance.
 The firm claims that it isn't influenced by the market's ups and downs, and sticks to its plan regardless of what's going on with the markets.
 Instead of trying to time the markets, Fort Pitt tries to build portfolios that are flexible to enough to weather changing market conditions.

-The firm has three investment strategies:
+The firm has three main investment strategies:

 - Bond strategy: This strategy, which the firm highlights for near-retirees, is aimed less at growth and more at ensuring your money's longevity.

-- Asset allocation strategy: Fort Pitt Capital says that this strategy is "geared towards maximizing returns on a long-term, strategic basis" through a diversified, yet aggressive portfolio.
+- Asset allocation strategy: Fort Pitt Capital says that this strategy is "geared towards maximizing returns on a long-term, strategic basis" through a diversified yet aggressive portfolio.
 This strategy uses no-load mutual funds.

 Fragasso Financial Advisors